AdobeDocs/experience-platform.en/help/query-service/ui/create-datasets.md

 description: Adobe Experience Platform Query Service allows the creation of datasets from the UI.
 After a dataset is created, it can be accessed like any other dataset in the Data Lake and used for a variety of use cases.
 exl-id: 6f6c049d-f19f-4161-aeb4-3a01eca7dc75
 ---
-# Generate datasets from results in Query Service
+# Generate datasets from results in [!DNL Query Service]

 [!DNL Query Service] allows you to use queries to generate datasets in the [!DNL Data Lake] in order to use these datasets as input into more queries or in other services such as [!DNL Data Science Workspace], [!DNL Real-time Customer Profile], or [!DNL Analysis Workspace].